ThomasRettig/history/README.md

 # Note

-These are some _very_ basic plain HTML/CSS files for a _very_ old school project written a _very_ long time ago.
+These are some _very_ plain HTML/CSS files for a _very_ old school project written a _very_ long time ago.
-The typeface used is [Commissioner](https://github.com/kosbarts/Commissioner) by Kostas Bartsorkas.
+The typeface used for body text is [Commissioner](https://github.com/kosbarts/Commissioner) by Kostas Bartsorkas.
+Headings are set it [Truculenta](https://fonts.google.com/specimen/Truculenta).

 ## Project status
 No longer maintained.
-Feel free to check out the code.
+But feel free to check out the code.